 While switching between lists is easy, you can also conveniently see what you have to accomplish in the coming days through the Today and Upcoming buttons at the upper left.

 Use the Today and Upcoming filters to avoid being overwhelmed

 Filters are also available for you to use if you want to tackle your tasks by order of priority.

-While some may find Todoist’s free version enough for their needs, those with background on other productivity tools might miss having features such, which are usually part of the free versions of other productivity software.
+While some may find Todoist’s free version enough for their needs, those with a background on other productivity tools might miss having features, which are usually part of the free versions of other productivity software.
 These include adding reminders, labels, comments, and notes, file uploads, and voice memos through the comments.